Zxlvex/Veloxity/README.md

 # Velocity Script

 ## Overview
-The "Velocity" script is a custom script designed for [your project name or purpose].
-It provides functionality related to [briefly describe what the script does].
+The "Velocity" script is a custom script designed for [Velocity is a hub where you could find any scripts].
+It provides functionality related to [Roblox exploting hub].

 ## Features
 - [More game support10+ scripts].